byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ### Rotor Geometry

-The next step is to assemble an object of type `RotorStatorParameters` which contains the geometric information required to define the rotor(s) and their respective blade elements.
+The next step is to assemble an object of type `Rotor` which contains the geometric information required to define the rotor(s) and their respective blade elements.

 ```@docs; canonical=false
-DuctAPE.RotorStatorParameters
+DuctAPE.Rotor
 ```

 In this example, we have a single rotor defined as follows.